St. Catherine University Online OTA Student Support

 NBCOT Prep Coaching Program

-St. Catherine University’s support for our Online OTA students doesn’t end at graduation.
+St. Kate’s support for our online OTA students doesn’t end at graduation.
 Becoming an OTA takes more than a degree; you have to be certified.
 While other OTA graduates have to prepare on their own to take the NBCOT exam, St. Catherine’s NBCOT Prep Coaching Program (NBCOT PCP) begins preparing you for the exam during your third semester.